leofattal/free-foot-play/README.md

-# Free Foot Play - Youth Soccer Match Registration Platform
+# KickerGoal - Youth Soccer Match Registration Platform

 A modern web application for parents to easily register their children for youth soccer matches.
 Built with Next.js, TypeScript, Tailwind CSS, and Supabase.